 At the new venue, the club thrived and by 1932 there were 125 members.
 Around this time, and for many years later, R.H.
 Williams, M Cunningham, and Prime Minister R.B.
 Bennett sponsored club trophies.
 During the 1932 year, the club had grown sufficiently to warrant building a second green, and a short time later added floodlights and improved ditches.
 Around 1936 a new green cost around $400.

 The Provincial Association was formed in 1929 and the first Provincial Tournament was held in Edmonton in 1931.
 Also during the 1930’s interclub competitions were held and the Calgary District Association was organized in 1936.
 By 1937 the fees were $15 annual dues, and $5 to join, and at that time it was noted that more attention needed to be paid to encouraging more people to play the game, assuming they passed the entrance interview process!
 Calgary hosted its first City Tournament on August 5 through 10, 1939, and its first Provincial Tournament in 1941.

 Over the years, we have had many members play in the Canadian Championships and recently in the 2018 Commonwealth Games in Australia.
+Our Club hosted the 2018 Bowls Canada Boulingrin Canadian Senior Triples, where we were unofficially declared “the best greens in Canada.”
 We have also had a history of holding annual Canada Day tournaments at which a piper used to lead the bowlers around the green before play commenced.
 This was usually a fun morning of skill games followed by lunch, the singing of “O Canada”, and the Canada Day Trophy competition in the afternoon.
-In addition, we have hosted many visiting teams from the U.K. and these were always very special “friendly” events.
+In addition, we have hosted guests from U.K. and Australia and these were always very special “friendly” events.